Here is a random list of one-liners or online services that I found useful.

 newgrp webdev

-To start a command with some group id (and keep current privileges in your shell) use
+Start a command with some group id (and keep current privileges in your shell)

 sg webdev -c "command"